DieselTech/CBL-ReadingLists/README.md

 ## Contributing code (Pull Requests)

-- Only make pull requests against the untrusted branch - never main!
+- ~~Only make pull requests against the untrusted branch - never main!~~ For the time being we are doing pulls against main.
+This might change in the future.
 - Please explain your logic when submitting each PR.
 You're probably going to get some comments or questions from us, to ensure consistency and maintainability.
 - Each PR should come with a meaningful name (what is being added/fixed)
 - Make meaningful commits, squash them if necessary
 - Try to keep it to one feature/fix per pull request to keep things clean and easy to understand

 ## Suggesting improvements or changes
-- If you have any constructive feedback on the data structure, how reading lists are handled, or issues within the reading-lists themselves, please create an issue on Github which clearly explains your thoughts.
+- If you have any constructive feedback on the data structure, how reading lists are handled, or issues within the reading-lists themselves, please create an issue on Github which clearly explains your thoughts, or join our discord to talk it over.

 ## Creating tools
 - If you have programming abilities there is always some small script that could be useful.
-Check the issues list for any potential ideas or start a discussion.